spacestation13/DMByExample/src/flow/loops/for.md

 For loops are the other core type of loop in DM.

-There's two main syntaxes for iteration, one traditional, one cleaner:
+There's two main syntaxes for iteration, one traditional and one cleaner:

 ```dm
 for (var/x = 0; x < 10; x++)
 	...